xbeat/Machine-Learning/README.md

 Regular expressions (regex) and APIs are powerful tools in Python programming.
 Regex allows for complex pattern matching and text manipulation, while APIs enable communication between different software applications.
 This presentation will explore both concepts, providing practical examples and use cases.

+## Explaining APIs with Python

+What is an API?

+An API, or Application Programming Interface, is a set of rules and protocols that allow different software applications to communicate with each other.
+It defines the methods and data structures that developers can use to interact with a particular software component or service.

 ## Scalable Alternatives to kNN for Real-World Applications

 The Scalability Challenge of kNN